minho42/roster-ios-public/README.md

 **Did we get approval from HealthRoster?**

 > No.
-> This is an unofficial third-party app that improves the experience of HealthRoster.
+> This is an unofficial third-party app that improves the experience of HealthRoster users.
 > Roster is still able to obtain your information because you logged in with your HealthRoster username and password.

 **App is crashing or not showing data**